cosmoscost/vscode-theme/README.md

 # CosmosCost VSCode Theme

-A beautiful color theme for Visual Studio Code with both dark and light variants.
+A beautiful color theme for Visual Studio Code that matches the CosmosCost application design system.
+Features both dark and light variants with a carefully crafted blue-based color palette.

 ## Features

-- **Dark Theme**: Easy on the eyes with carefully selected colors for long coding sessions
+- **Dark Theme**: Deep dark backgrounds (#0a0a0a) with vibrant blue accents (#3b82f6, #60a5fa)
-- **Light Theme**: Clean and bright for daytime coding
+- **Light Theme**: Clean light backgrounds (#fafaf9) with professional blue tones (#2563eb)
+- **Consistent Branding**: Matches the CosmosCost application color system
+- **Tailwind-Inspired**: Uses colors from the Tailwind CSS palette for familiarity
 - **Semantic Highlighting**: Enhanced code understanding with semantic token support
 - **Complete Coverage**: Supports all popular languages and file types
+- **Git Integration**: Distinct colors for modified, added, deleted, and untracked files

 ## Installation